Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Method

-At test time, we aim to generate a trajectory \(\tau\) that is both dynamically feasible and aligned with task constraints.
-Consequently, the mean \(\mu\) and covariance \(\mathcal{K}\) of the non-isotropic Gaussian should encode \emph{both} dynamics and task information.
-We achieve this with a two-level hierarchy.
-The upper level extracts task information that is available without access to the full trajectory and uses it to instantiate \((\mu,\mathcal{K})\).
-Concretely, it generates sparse task-centric key states with associated uncertainties that we treat as soft observations.
-The lower level integrates these key states with the GPMP prior (\ref{eq:gp_prior}) from Sec.~\ref{subsec:prelim_gpmp}.
-Conditioning the GP prior on the soft observations yields a posterior mean and covariance that define \(\mu\) and \(\mathcal{K}\) in \eqref{eqn:forward_diffusion}.
-During test time, reverse diffusion then proceeds under this non-isotropic and time correlated Gaussian, starting from \(\mathcal{N}(\mu,\mathcal{K})\).
+We aim to generate a trajectory \(\tau^0\) that is both smooth and aligned with task constraints.
+To this end, the mean \(\xi\) and covariance \(\mathcal{K}\) of the non-isotropic Gaussian are constructed using a two-level hierarchy based on GPMP (Sec.~\ref{subsec:prelim_gpmp}).
+The GP kernel naturally encodes smoothness, while task-specific conditioning is incorporated through GP conditioning, as detailed in Sec.~\ref{sec:gpmp_prior}.

-The overall planner therefore has two functions: the upper level produces key states and their associated timings, and the lower level generates the full trajectory by reverse diffusion given \((\mu,\mathcal{K})\).
-Inputs are a task specification and an initial condition.
-An overview of the framework is shown in Fig.~\ref{fig:overview}.
+The overall planner consists of two components: the upper level produces task-relevant key states and their timings, which are used to construct the task-conditioned prior \((\xi,\mathcal{K})\); the lower level then generates the full trajectory by reverse diffusion under this fixed prior.
+The inputs are a task specification and an initial condition.
 The next subsections detail each level.